Now What?! Advocacy, Activism & Alliances in American Architecture since 1968

 In recent years, there has been a new wave of initiatives and advocacy emerging in the US that draw attention to these critical issues.
 This exhibition writes the overlooked histories of activist architects and organizations who were—and still are—at the forefront of the profession’s participation in larger social and political movements over the last 50 years, and suggests ways forward.
 This intersectional and interdisciplinary look at the design professions, draws historical connections and serves as the only comprehensive narrative of activism in US architecture and design that spans these generations and disparate causes.
 Now What?! offers an in-depth look at diversity and activism in the design professions since 1968, while crafting a space for public debate and dialogue that is interested in looking back as much as projecting forward.

-Originally set to open in New York at Parsons School of Design in April 2018, it is with great disappointment we had to cancel the exhibition due to a fire in the building.
-We are working on finding alternative venues for the events, and finalizing a revised schedule to bring the exhibition to New York this fall.
-The show will open in Los Angeles in June at the A+D Museum as scheduled.
-After opening in Los Angeles the exhibition will travel, incorporating local histories of the different cities it visits and telling the largely unknown history of how US architects and designers have responded to the major social movements of the late 20th century.
+After opening in New York the exhibition will travel, incorporating local histories of the different cities it visits and telling the largely unknown history of how US architects and designers have responded to the major social movements of the late 20th century.

 Visit the exhibition website for more details: nowwhat-architexx.org.